Alluxio/alluxio/docs/en/operation/Performance-Tuning.md

 Setting this to 3 means there will be 3 Alluxio workers responsible for reading a particular UFS block, and all clients will read that UFS block from one of those 3 workers.

+### Cache Hit Ratio

+In Alluxio versions 2.6 and before, there are several metrics which indicate the number of bytes read through different means.
+Together, they can be used to calculate the hit ratio of alluxio.

+The general formula is 1- Cluster.BytesReadUfsAll / (Cluster.BytesReadLocal + Cluster.BytesReadDomain + Cluster.BytesReadRemote)

+In Alluxio versions after 2.6, we included an additional metric `Cluster.CacheHitRatio`, which indicates the cache hit ratio.

 ## Master Tuning

 ### Journal performance tuning